w4v3/sgfcharm/sgfcharm/dokka.md

 This package contains the logic for rendering [SgfData] received from the [SgfController]:

-* the [GoSgfView] can render the data into an interactive view, and forwards touch events to the [SgfController]
+* the [SgfView] can render the data into an interactive view, and forwards touch events to the [SgfController]
-* the [SgfView] interface can be implemented by any view to be controllable by the [SgfController]
+* the [SgfViewAdapter] interface can be implemented by any view to be controllable by the [SgfController]
-* the [SgfDrawer] interface can be implemented if only relatively minor changes to the [GoSgfView] drawing are required
+* the [SgfBoard] interface can be implemented to support types of boards for games other than Go

 # Package onion.w4v3xrmknycexlsd.lib.sgfcharm.parse

-This package contains the `sgf` parser and the library data models:
+This package contains the `SGF` parser and the library data models:

 * the [SgfTree] is the internal representation of the SGF `GameTree`, with a strong type system
 * the [SgfParser] exposes the [SgfParser.parseSgfCollection] function, which reads a string into a list of [SgfTree]s